sosy-lab/cpachecker/doc/Configuration.md

 and the ending `.properties` exists in the directory `config` and uses it as the configuration file.

-Either `--help`, `--config`, or `--cpas` has to be specified.

 All other arguments to CPAchecker are interpreted as code files that should be analyzed (option `analysis.programNames`).
 However, currently only one such file may be specified.

-The usual command line for running CPAchecker is to specify a configuration file (either with `--config FILE` or `--CONFIGFILE`) and a program file.
-Examples:
+If neither `--cpas` nor a configuration file is specified, CPAchecker will use a default configuration that is recommended for most use cases.
+Typical command lines for CPAchecker are thus for example:
+- `bin/cpachecker doc/examples/example.c` (uses default analysis, which can also explicitly be requested with `--default`)
-`bin/cpachecker --default doc/examples/example.c` and
+- `bin/cpachecker --kInduction doc/examples/example.c` (chooses configuration `kInduction`)
-`bin/cpachecker --config config/default.properties doc/examples/example.c`
+- `bin/cpachecker --config config/kInduction.properties doc/examples/example.c` (same as previous example)

 Note that before version 2.4 CPAchecker supported only a different set of command-line arguments, each starting with a single dash.